FoxIO-LLC/blog/_posts/2024-10-14-introducing-eva-the-employee-verification-app.md

 [MGM Loses $100 Million After Attacker Calls Helpdesk Pretending to be Employee](https://www.vox.com/technology/2023/9/15/23875113/mgm-hack-casino-vishing-cybersecurity-ransomware)

 And most of us have experienced receiving texts from the “CEO” asking us to urgently buy gift cards.
+The solution to phishing is not user education, it’s in giving users the tools to easily verify everything.

 ## The Employee Verification App (EVA)